Filesystem: Physical /sysroot

 /sysroot mount

-When booted, the physical root will be available at /sysroot as a read-only mount point.
-This is a key aspect of how bootc upgrade operates: it fetches the updated container image and writes new files to /sysroot/ostree.
+When booted, the physical root will be available at /sysroot as a read-only mount point and the logical root / will be a bind mount pointing to a deployment directory under /sysroot/ostree.
+This is a key aspect of how bootc upgrade operates: it fetches the updated container image and writes the base image files (using OSTree storage to /sysroot/ostree/repo).

 Beyond that and debugging/introspection, there are few use cases for tooling to operate on the physical root.